tannewt/wa-law.org/bill/2021-22/hb/1365/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1365.xml)
 ## Section 1
 The legislature finds that the COVID-19 pandemic has exposed the importance of internet-accessible learning devices to the ability of students to receive a modern education.
 When Washington schools closed in March 2020, school districts shifted quickly to offering education in an online environment.
 Teachers adapted their lessons for videoconferencing platforms and arranged for students to submit homework via email.
 However, distance learning amplified digital deserts and disparities among students that will only continue to grow for the foreseeable future.

 The legislature finds that low-income and Black Washingtonians face disproportionate barriers to accessing internet in their homes.
 Recent census household pulse survey data shows that a computer is rarely or never available for a child's educational use for 59% of households experiencing poverty and 80% of Black households in Washington state.

 Furthermore, the legislature finds that accessing the internet requires more than just a computer.
 For families and students to be truly connected, they need the digital literacy, skills, and support to use their device and navigate the web.

 Therefore, the legislature intends to provide every student and every educator in Washington with an appropriate learning device as well as the necessary digital literacy support to ensure digital equity and access.

+## Section 101
+> This section adds a new section to an existing chapter [28A.650](/rcw/28A_common_school_provisions/28A.650_education_technology.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.650_education_technology.md) for context.

+1. The educational service districts shall jointly establish and implement a procurement program for learning devices for students, appropriate computers for school staff, and associated peripheral devices.

+2. The process must allow for procurement of devices, learning management systems, cybersecurity protection, and device insurance.

+3. When selecting learning devices and learning management systems for procurement, the educational service districts must consider a variety of student needs.
+Considerations must include accessibility, age appropriateness, security, data storage and transfer capacity, and telecommunications capability.

+## Section 102
+> This section adds a new section to an existing chapter [28A.650](/rcw/28A_common_school_provisions/28A.650_education_technology.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.650_education_technology.md) for context.

+1. [Empty]

+    a.
+The office of the superintendent of public instruction must establish the student learning device grant program as specified in this section.
+The purpose of this program is to provide grants to school districts to fund the purchase of student learning devices, appropriate devices for paraeducators and certificated instructional staff, and associated peripheral devices.

+    b.
+The office of the superintendent of public instruction must align the procurement program with other digital literacy and inclusion efforts ongoing across the state.

+2. Subject to the availability of amounts appropriated for this specific purpose, the office of the superintendent of public instruction must award grants to school districts, charter schools established under chapter 28A.710 RCW, and state-tribal education compact schools established under chapter 28A.715 RCW that submit an application as required by the office of the superintendent of public instruction.

+3. The office of the superintendent of public instruction must evaluate and rank applicants using objective criteria that maximize the number of students with learning devices to reduce technology equity gaps.
+Grant awards must be prioritized so that new devices are provided to the most disadvantaged students.

+4. Awarded grant funds may be used to purchase devices through the procurement process established by the educational service districts as required by section 101 of this act.

+5. The office of the superintendent of public instruction may accept gifts, grants, and endowments from public and private sources for the benefit of the grant program and may expend any gifts, grants, and endowments and income from public and private sources according to their terms.

 ## Section 103
 > This section modifies existing section [28A.650.020](/rcw/28A_common_school_provisions/28A.650_education_technology.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.650_education_technology.md) for context.